Cognitive Rehabilitation Training

 - Use a decision-tree to assist in determining which type of cognitive rehabilitation to implement.

 - Describe techniques for improving attention and the steps involved in carrying out treatments.

 - Identify the general guidelines for the use of external memory strategies.

 - Describe a general algorithm and conceptual framework for structuring interventions for awareness, executive functioning and behavioral / emotional self-regulation.

 - Discuss the evidence concerning the effectiveness of cognitive rehabilitation in the selection and implementation of specific, individualized interventions for cognitive disability.

-PESG will also make available a General Participation Certificate to all other attendees completing the program evaluation.
+Upon request, a General Participation Certificate is also available to all other attendees completing the program evaluation.

 JFK Johnson Rehabilitation Institute